duritong/puppet-sshd/README.md

 ```

 on that node.
 If you need to configure any aspects of
 sshd_config, set the variables before the include.
-See 'Configurable Variables'
+See Configurable Variables
 below for what you can set.

 ### Nagios